 As a member, you can:

-- · Access all of your Informatica resources in one place. - Search the Knowledge Base, find product documentation, access how-to documents, and watch support videos. - Find your local Informatica User Group Network and collaborate with your peers.
+- Access all of your Informatica resources in one place. - Search the Knowledge Base for product resources, including documentation, FAQs, and best practices. - · View product availability information. - · Find your local Informatica User Group Network and collaborate with your peers.